 With the addition of the old forge in 1972, the complex houses an extensive collection of historical items, including Civil War memorabilia, a children's school room, tools, clothing and textiles, a library with archival photos and genealogies, and the last panther killed in Weathersfield (1867).

-2011: The 250th anniversary of the granting of the charter to the Town of Weathersfield.
+2011: We celebrated the 250th anniversary of the granting of the charter to the Town of Weathersfield.

 Our research library, on the lower level of the new barn at the Museum, houses our wonderful collection of old Weathersfield photographs as well as primary source material on Weathersfield families and Vermont history.
 Old records of the First Congregational Church are housed here, also.
 For pictures and more information on the History of the Town, click here Weathersfield History.